atran0802/wbdv-assignments/README.md

 ### Failures

 - hover feature (icon enlarge or change colour)
-- use of white background contrast with black text (branded colours)
 - less text content (easy to scan page) includes read more button if users are interested
 - navigation bar menu items have short and relevant names (easy for users to read)